-With a maximum of 12 students per class — and a student-teacher ratio of 6:1 — learning is a personal experience at your local Sylvan center in Oregon.
-We combine that personal attention with team activities and independent tasks, helping kids stay engaged and motivated with a diverse blend of learning methods.▼
+With a maximum student-to-teacher ratio of 6:1 — and no more than 12 students per class — your local Sylvan in Oregon is where learning gets personal.
+We also combine that one-on-one attention with collaborative activities and self-guided tasks, helping kids stay engaged with a mix of proven learning methods.

 It's Time to Get Hands-On

-Creative learning starts here!
-Our Engineering courses in Oregon feature:
+Our Engineering courses in Oregon focus on creativity, and also feature:

 - Hands-on sessions: Many of our programs are based around the latest interactive, app-based learning — but this is all about getting practical and learning by doing.